When Composite Likelihood Meets Stochastic Approximation

-The identified graphical structure highlights how symptoms related to the same disorder tend to cluster together with dense positive connections.
+The identified graphical structure highlights how symptoms of the same disorder tend to cluster together with dense positive connections.
 Instead, relationships among different disorders are less strict, with some of them being slightly negative.
-Furthermore, the sparsity induced by the non-significance of a large number of edges allows for providing conditional independence statements among symptom areas.
+Furthermore, the sparsity induced by the non-significance of many edges allows for providing conditional independence statements among symptom areas.
 For example, panic disorders are conditionally independent of the rest of the graph, given the specific phobias and mood disorders areas.
 The same can be said for the social phobia area, which is independent of mood disorders, for example, when conditioned on personality disorders and other specific types of phobias.
-Similar reasoning can be used in investigating symptoms belonging to the same area.
+Similar reasoning can be used to investigate symptoms belonging to the same area.
 For example, item \texttt{S6Q2} concerns the experience of feeling erroneously in danger after a panic attack.
-This symptom is isolated from the others when the remaining two items related to panic attacks, \texttt{S6Q1} and \texttt{S643}, are taken into account.
+This symptom is isolated from the others when the remaining two items related to panic attacks, \texttt{S6Q1} and \texttt{S643}, are considered.
 In particular, such items refer to experiencing panic episodes for no real reason and misinterpreting nerves as a heart attack.
 Finally, it can also happen that single items separate two specific portions of the graph.
 That is the case of the node \texttt{S4CQ1}, which concerns having experienced two or more years of depression and separates from the rest of the symptoms item \texttt{S9Q1B}, which is related to experiencing six months or longer of nervousness about everyday problems.